-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited Children's Place Association and Its Affiliated Organizations' (Association) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Association's major federal program for the year ended June 30, 2021.
+We have audited Children's Place Association and Its Affiliated Organizations' (Association) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Association's major federal programs for the year ended June 30, 2020.
 The Association's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.